topquark22/Thermo55/README.md

 - The adhesive used in Kapton tape is typically a silicone adhesive which can withstand high temperatures.

 ## Operation

-*The operation is primarily done on the receiver module, but you can optionally attach an LCD and pushbutton to the transmitter module.*

 The LCD initially displays the radio settings for 1 second.
 Then it switches to display of the temperature and threshold.